How to Weld Quarter Panels: A Full Walkthrough

 Removing the Old Panel: A Step-by-Step Guide

-1. Remove Components: Take off the tail light, bumper, tailgate, and fender flare to expose the panel.
+1. Remove nearby components: Take off the tail light, bumper, tailgate, fender flare, and trim that block the panel.

 Preparing the New Panel for Installation